CtrlK

 Distinctiveness Conflict Risk

-While 'websocket' is somewhat specific to a technology, the lack of detail about what aspects of websocket handling it covers could cause overlap with general backend skills or API development skills.
+While 'websocket' is somewhat specific to a particular technology, the lack of detail about what aspects of websocket handling this covers (server setup vs client, specific frameworks, etc.) could cause overlap with other backend or networking skills.

 2 / 3